 Some of the major announcements from President Bhandari on Digital Nepal and the e-Governance roadmap for the next fiscal:

 1.Broadband internet and pitched road in all local bodies HQ

 The government has announced to connect headquarters of local bodies with broadband internet access and black-topped roads within the next five years.
 Also, 24X7 electricity for every sector, including public transportation will be made possible within the duration.
 Likewise, in the next 10 years, per capita, electricity consumption will be increased to 1500 kWh from the current 110 kWh.

 2.ICT for All

-The government has mentioned that it will ensure access to ICT for all the citizens.
+The government has mentioned that it will ensure access to ICT for all citizens.
 Information Superhighway will be expanded to all the corners of the nation.
-Public administration, corporates, public and private sector services, records, statistics and financial transactions will be digitized.
+Public administration, corporates, public and private sector services, records, statistics, and financial transactions will be digitized.

 3.‘Nagarik Adhikar’ Mobile app to be launched

 People will be able to access government services easily using digital technology.
 For this, the government is launching the ‘Nagarik Adhikar’ mobile app.

 The use of information technology, especially the internet will be made available, to facilitate the communication between the government and citizens.

 All the Nepalis will be provided with National Identification (NID) Card containing biometric identification.
 The NID card also bears a unique number which is also called the National ID Number.
 The National ID Management Center will handle this operation.